MaseeWardak/smart-bluetooth-rover/README.md

   - Assembled a prototype which had basic phone-controlled forward/backward movement.
 - **Steering mechanism**:
   - Created three steering designs over one week:
-    - **First attempt**: Metal rods in wire coating glued to chassis sides; failed due to weak support, wire coating was unstable.
+    - **First attempt**: Metal rods in wire coating glued to chassis sides.
+This failed due to weak support, wire coating was unstable.
-    - **Second attempt**: Rods through chassis holes; failed due to thin chassis instability, the chassis itself is only 1/8' thick plywood so it could not hold the tires in a stable position.
+    - **Second attempt**: Rods through chassis holes.
+This failed due to thin chassis instability, the chassis itself is only 1/8' thick plywood so it could not hold the tires in a stable position.
     - **Final design**: Standalone mechanism using round plywood pieces, hot glue, and plywood.
-Linked wheels with a bent needle driven by MG90S servo, screwed to chassis.
+Linked wheels with a bent needle driven by MG90S servo and then screwed it to chassis.
 Success!
-  - Programmed servo for proportional steering via phone inputs, achieving ±5° accuracy.
+  - Programmed servo for proportional steering via phone inputs.
 - **Power system optimization**:
   - Initial 9V batteries overheated within 10 seconds.
-  - Tested 7.4V 3000mAh 25C LiPo battery; unfortunetly thet were too heavy and caused motor connector pin failure due to high current (25c discharge rate could damage the L298n too, very unpractical).
+  - Tested 7.4V 3000mAh 25C LiPo battery.Uunfortunetly thet were too heavy and caused motor connector pin failure due to high current (25c discharge rate could damage the L298n too, very unpractical).
   - Switched to two 18650 batteries, these batteries work perfectly and offer an excellent runtime.
 - **Phone-controlled functionality**:
   - Integrated HC-05 Bluetooth module with Arduino Bluetooth Controller app for forward/backward movement and steering.